“Things are not quite so simple always as black and white.”

 If you’ve done all of that and you still have symptoms, know this: You are NOT a failure.
 Medication and diet don’t have to be mutually exclusive.
 In fact, they can work very well together.
 A nutrient-dense paleo diet reduces inflammation at a root level, allowing your medication to work better.
 Diet also often addresses symptoms your medication can’t.
 Many people achieve remission through this combination, when diet alone (or medication alone) wasn’t enough.
 Lastly, the paleo diet removes much of the toxic burden put on your body, making it easier to tolerate medication.
 Many people find their side effects minimize or disappear altogether after switching to a real-food diet.

 No matter what, you are awesome!
 If you are part of this community, you’re willing to take your health into your own hands and mindfully choose what you eat and how you live, in an effort to get better.

 Some people ask, “If I can’t get off all of my medications, what’s the point?”
 The point is that you are addressing your autoimmune disease at its root, helping to prevent further damage, reclaiming abilities you thought you had lost, and reducing what medication you can.
 That’s a lot!
 Perfection isn’t the only definition of success.

-A version of this post originally appeared as a guest post for Autoimmune-Paleo.
+A version of this post originally appeared as a guest post for Autoimmune Wellness.